disiji/bayesian-blackbox/README.md

 Bayesian Blackbox
 ===

-Experiments for the "TO BE NAMED" workshop paper.
+Experiments for the "Bayesian Evaluation of Black-Box Classifiers".